hypercerts-org/hypercerts/README.md

 ### Setup environment variables

-You will then need to create a `.env.local` file in the root of the repository with at the following environment variables:
+You will then need to create a `.env.local` file in the root of the repository with the following environment variables:

 ```
 # Required